SrGMC/pikion/README.md

 ### Light and dark modes

-Display dark or light modes dependant on browser settings
+Dark and light modes are dependant on browser settings

 ![Dark mode](images/dark.png)